 Conclusions

 Though Open IRIS was not selected as the solution for the EGI Marketplace it can be seen through its metrics that it is a good solution for sharing of scientific resources within and across organizations.
 In addition, it can be seen that via EGI-Engage the adoption and usage of Open IRIS has grown substantially.
 In May 2017, Open IRIS also received an award for innovation in “Laboratory Effectiveness” by S-Lab and the UK Science Park Association.
-It is hoped that this strength can be leveraged with the EGI Marketplace to integrate e-Infrastructure resources with instrument resources and scientific services.
+A possible integration of Open IRIS into the EGI Marketplace to manage instrument resources will be considered in the next future..

 Future plans

+In future initiatives, services from several stakeholders will be published in the EGI Marketplace.
+It will act as a facilitator for discovering, ordering and accessing these services becoming a key component of the future European Open Science Cloud (EOSC).

-The Marketplace activity will continue with activities in four main areas:
+To reach this aim, the Marketplace activity will continue with tasks in four main areas:

 Technical enhancements on the Marketplace